Why You Need A Rug Pad - The Scoop From Our Designer Team

 Generally, you should size your rug pad 2-5" shorter than your rug on all sides.
 You want to make sure the edges of the rug lay flat on the floor when the rug pad is underneath.
 If the rug pad is particularly thick, it will make a noticeable difference.
 (And if you're wondering about rug size, check out our Ultimate Guide to Choosing The Right Rug Size For Any Room !)

 Rug pads & Laminate floors

 Yes, we recommend using a rug pad even on laminate floors!
-This is because all the reasons above apply to laminate floors, just as much as hardwoods.
-For example, you'll still want to preserve your rug fibers, the finish on your laminate, and avoid a safety hazard.
+This is because all the reasons above apply to laminate floors, just as much as hardwood.
+For example, you'll still want to preserve your rug fibers, and the finish on your laminate, and avoid a safety hazard.